 Here are some of the steps you can follow to avoid getting into trouble;

-Remember that there is no safe way to calculate the amount of alcohol within your blood without a breathalyser, and it's therefore, advisable that you follow the above rules to avoid any of the serious consequences that come with drink driving.
+Remember that there is no safe way to calculate the amount of alcohol within your blood without a breathalyser, and it is therefore advisable that you follow the above rules to avoid any of the serious consequences that come with drink driving.